Mottarone: Geography

-The peak is in the communal territory of Stresa, between the Lake Orta and Lake Maggiore.
+The peak is in the communal territory of Stresa, between Lake Orta and Lake Maggiore.
 The source of the Agogna river is located in the mountain.

 The Mottarone area is known for the production of cheese, the most renowned of which is the Toma del Mottarone.

 SOIUSA classification

 According to the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: